 The X Factor plans to volunteer next week at a community garden on Xenia Avenue in Dayton, Molen said, and its members are looking to continue helping with tornado cleanup efforts.

 “What we have is a team of people that want to give back,” Molen said.
-“They want to say, ‘Hey, my past doesn’t have to define me, now or in the future.'”Grab the FREE WDTN News App for iPhone or Android.
+“They want to say, ‘Hey, my past doesn’t have to define me, now or in the future.'”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.